apache/treasurer-site/content/pages/investment_policy.md

 will provide accounting of all assets owned, purchased, or sold, and the movement of assets into or out of The ASF's account(s).

-Additional specialists, such as attorneys, auditors, actuaries, and others may be employed by the Board to assist in meeting its responsibilities and obligations to administer portfolio assets prudently.
+The Board may employ additional specialists, such as attorneys, auditors, and actuaries, to assist in meeting its responsibilities and obligations to administer portfolio assets prudently.